 After all this work, the final step is keeping track of your actual income and expenses and comparing them with what you expected.

 What are the five basic elements of a budget?

 A budget is a plan for managing your money over a specific period of time.
 It should contain the following five elements: income, expenses, savings and investments, debt payments, and cash flow.

-- Income – The amount you earn each month through your job or any other source (like side hustles).
+Income – The amount you earn monthly through your job or any other source (like side hustles).

 What is a simple personal budget example?